 Even the name “One Metric That Matters” is problematic.
-It sends the message that you only need to focus on one metric to build growth into your product - this misleads many teams.
+It sends the message that you only need to focus on one metric to drive growth into your product - this misleads many teams.

 There are four key reasons that explain why buying into the one key metric philosophy can be deadly.
 Let’s walk through each reason in detail.